 The .44 Magnum has been called “the most powerful gun on earth” and, at one time, that was true.
 While other guns have stolen the title from the iconic round, the .44 Mag remains a favorite with handgun hunters and those looking for a solid self-defense ammunition.
 It hits its target hard and fast, leaving a deep channel in its wake.
-Novice shooters are intimidated by the .44 Mag and with good reason, its strong muzzle flash and heavy recoil are hard to handle without ample practice.
+The .44 Magnum intimidates novice shooters with good reason, its strong muzzle flash and heavy recoil are hard to handle without ample practice.

 Elmer Keith designed the .44 Remington Magnum in 1955.
-The round is commonly known as the .44 Magnum.
 Keith, an Idaho rancher, writer and firearms enthusiast, had made a name for himself when he created the .357 cartridge.
 Keith’s goal was to make an all-purpose round to be manufactured by the Remington Arms Co.
 Remington produced the cartridge but it was slated to be used in the Smith & Wesson Model 29.
 As such, S&W is usually credited with introducing.44 Mag ammo to the public.
 However, Ruger introduced its ammo first, attached to their new single-action .44 Magnum Blackhawk.

 Keith spent years making custom loads for the .44 Special before he created the .44 Magnum.
 He based the new ammunition the .44 caliber bullet but used a high-pressure load to ensure that the new ammo could fire a heavy bullet.
 The bullet made the ammo faster and stronger than anything the public had seen.